 - Provide proof or complete the Hepatitis B immunization series including titer or show proof of illness prior to clinical attendance deadline of June 1, summer semester.

-- Complete Varicella immunization (Chicken Pox) or show proof of illness prior to the clinical attendance deadline of June 1, summer semester.
+- Complete Varicella immunization (Chicken Pox) at applicants expense, or show proof of illness prior to the clinical attendance deadline of June 1, summer semester

 - Attend mandatory program orientation prior to enrolling in program courses.

 The curriculum for the radiation therapy program is based on the American Society of Radiologic Technologists (ASRT) curriculum grid.
 The ASRT curriculum grid is approved by the program’s accrediting agency, the JRCERT.
 All program courses must be completed with a minimum grade of 75% to progress in the program.

 Upon completion of program requirements the student receives an Associate of Applied Science Degree from Galveston College.
 The student is now eligible, upon graduation, to apply to the American Registry of Radiologic Technologists (ARRT) to sit for the national certification examination.

 Galveston College academic calendar available on Galveston College website.

 MATH 1414 College Algebra 3

 Program Curriculum for Associate of Applied Science Degree

 Patient Care in Radiation Therapy 2 credit hours

 Dosimetery I 3 credit hours